-The policy has been drafted considering the international corporate structure of Allfunds Bank, via its management team, aspires to create a culture of high performance focusing on ongoing improvement, achievement of goals and client services, where the employees are rewarded and recognised for their performance. achievements. efforts. engagement and commitment, measured through competencies (knowledges, abilities and attitudes) and setting goals, that enable it to capture, manage and retain talented professionals.
+The policy has been drafted considering the international corporate structure of Allfunds Bank , via its management team, aspires to create a culture of high performance focusing on ongoing improvement, achievement of goals and client services, where the employees are rewarded and recognized for their achievements. efforts. performance, engagement and commitment, measured through competencies (knowledges, abilities and attitudes) and setting goals, that enable it to and capture, manage retain talented professionals.